 8. Eat a hair-friendly diet

-While diet can’t change the natural state of your hair, in terms of how thick each strand is, it can help to enhance the overall appearance of your hair, making it look more lustrous and healthy – and, in turn, fuller and thicker.
+While diet can’t change how thick your hair strands are, it can help to enhance the overall appearance of your hair, making it look more lustrous and healthy – and, in turn, fuller and thicker.

-Try prioritising foods rich in protein, such as fish, eggs, and tofu, as well as legumes ranging from lentils to chickpeas.
-Nuts, such as almonds and walnuts, are another good addition to your diet, as these, like fish such as salmon, are high in omega 3 fatty acids, which help to keep hair strong and hydrated.
+Try prioritising foods rich in protein, such as fish, eggs, and tofu, as well as legumes like lentils and chickpeas.
+Nuts, such as almonds and walnuts, are another good addition to your diet, as these, like fish such as salmon, are high in omega-3 fatty acids, which help to keep hair strong and hydrated.

 Final thoughts …

-Fine hair can be made to look as full and as voluminous as you’d like it to – it’s just a matter of the right tips, tricks, and tools.
+Fine hair can be made to look as full and voluminous as you’d like it to – it’s just a matter of finding the right tricks and tools.

-Underpinning all of these, of course, is diet and lifestyle.
+Even better, many of these tips can be accessed and achieved at home.
+Plus, underpinning all of these is diet and lifestyle.
 Many times, if you keep yourself as healthy as possible, your body – including your hair – will follow suit.
-If fine, thin hair is strong and resilient, it’ll be much easier to manipulate into styles that make it look fuller.
+If fine hair is healthy and strong, it’ll be much easier to manipulate into styles that make it look fuller.

-It will also look more beautiful just as it is – because, as we mentioned above, the grass is always greener when it comes to hair.
+It will also look more beautiful just as it is – because, as we mentioned, the grass is always greener when it comes to hair.
 And for every time you’ve lamented your hair’s fineness, there’s likely to be someone with coarse or thick hair envying your locks.

-Do you have any additional tips for adding volume to fine hair that you’d like to share?
+Do you have any additional tips for adding volume to fine hair?
 We’d love to hear from you in the comments below.